MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/system-reqs-1801.md

 > [!NOTE]

-> For supported versions of SQL Server Service Packs (SPs), you can search [this page](https://support.microsoft.com/en-in/lifecycle/search).
+> You can use the SQL Service Packs that are in support by Microsoft.
+To view the supported versions, you can search [this page](https://support.microsoft.com/en-in/lifecycle/search).

 **SQL version** | **Supported**
 --- | ---